cagov/caldata-mdsa-training/docs/dbt/cloud.md

 ### Custom schema names

 1. We’ll talk about how the database schemas in which dbt models are built are determined.
-In development, the models get built in a different place (e.g., your `DBT_<first-name-initial+last-name> `schema) than they do in production.
+In development, the models get built in a different place (e.g., your `DBT_<first-name-initial+last-name>`schema) than they do in production.
 2. We’ll discuss how this project is configured to use a custom schema name generated using `transform/macros/get_custom_schema.sql`.

-#### Exercise:
+#### Exercise

 Configure your intermediate model to build in a custom schema called `statistics`.
 You can do this by creating a new property in the model YAML config block: “`schema: statistics`”.
 Build your model and find it in Snowflake.